the-quick-demonstrator/about-leon-hunter/index.md

     title="Lead Technical Instructor"
     location="Zip Code Wilmington; Wilmington, DE."
     description="
 * Lead content developer for java programming boot camp.
+* Created solutions, lectures, and curriculum for training program.
-Taught Core Java and Java Web APIs using JDBC, JPA, and Spring Boot.
+* Taught Core Java and and Java Web APIs using JDBC, JPA, Spring Boot, and design patterns
-"
+* Assisted in the education and job-placement of over 200 junior full-stack application developers "
 %}